-William Stewart's score in the Piobaireachd Society's Collection, first series, (i, 12-15), is a simple transcription of Angus MacKay, correcting a couple of typographical errors in the Ground, but missing the one at the beginning of the Crunluath singling, where the first melody note has been allowed to remain as E but should, on the analogy of surrounding parts, be C. Stewart has no crunluath a mach.
+William Stewart's score in The Piobaireachd Society Collection (first series, i, 12-15), is a simple transcription of Angus MacKay, correcting a couple of typographical errors in the Ground, but missing the one at the beginning of the Crunluath singling, where the first melody note has been allowed to remain as E but should, on the analogy of surrounding parts, be C. Creag-Ealachaidh.
+Cruinneachadh Aan Granndach (Craigellachie.
+The Grant's Gathering).

+And so on.
+Stewart has no crunluath a mach.